stevanapter/hypertree/README.md

 Structure
 ---------

-Given table T (the underlying table) + Hypertree Parameters (see below) .ht.cons produces Z, the Hypertree table.
+Given the underlying table T + Hypertree parameters .ht.cons returns Z, the Hypertree table.

 Column names beginning with a lower-case letter followed by one or more _'s are reserved for Hypertree use.